meltyourface/blank/posts/Familiar-spirits/Ritual-of-Luminous-Starling-for-Wisdom-and-Guidance/index.md

 2. The symbol of Mercury - associated with communication, learning, and perception.
 3. A seven-pointed star - denotes the spirit's celestial origins and serves as the summoning sigil.

-Location: An ancient forest, at the center of a circular clearing with seven evenly-spaced trees where birds are known to inhabit.
+**Location**: An ancient forest, at the center of a circular clearing with seven evenly-spaced trees where birds are known to inhabit.
 The location should be infused with the spirit of nature, untamed and rich in ambient energy.

 Tools and Materials:
 1. A reliable compass - for proper alignment of the ritual space.